1935 Kentucky State Thorobreds football team

-The 1935 Kentucky State Thorobreds football team was an American football team that represented Kentucky State Industrial College (now known as Kentucky State University) as a member of the Midwest Athletic Association (MAA) during the 1935 college football season.
-In their fourth season under head coach Henry Kean, the team compiled an 8–0 record, won the MAA championship, shut out seven of eight opponents, and outscored all opponents by a total of 192 to 42.
-The team was recognized as a black college national co-champion.
+The 1935 Kentucky State Thorobreds football team was an American football team that represented Kentucky State Industrial College (KISC), now known as Kentucky State University, as a member of the Midwest Athletic Association (MWAA) during the 1935 college football season.
+In their fifth season under head coach Henry Kean, the Thorobreds compiled a 9–1 record, shut out seven of ten opponents (including five consecutive shutouts in November), outscored all opponents by a total of 192 to 42, and defeated Florida A&M in the Orange Blossom Classic.
+The team was recognized as a black college national champion for the second consecutive year.

+Quarterback Joe "Tarzan" Kendall was known for both his accurate passing and open-field running and was later selected to the all-time black college football team and was inducted into the College Football Hall of Fame.
+Kendall and end William B. Reed, the latter known for his great blocking, received first-team honors on the All-America college football team selected by The Pittsburgh Courier from the nation's African-American football players.
+Kendall, Reed, and halfback Big Bertha Edwards received first team All-Southern honors.

+Kean's assistant coaches were Stewart and Walker.
 The team played its home games at Alumni Field in Frankfort, Kentucky.
-Notable players included Joe "Tarzan" Kendall, an inductee of the College Football Hall of Fame.